agladstein/SimPrily/Manual.md

 #### Required arguments

 ##### param_file.txt
-Examples of param_file.txt can be found in macsswig_examples.
+Examples of param_file.txt can be found in examples.
 The param_file.txt must define the parameters of the demographic model and the minimum derived allele frequency to be used to create the pseudo array, if a pseudo array is to be created.

 All parameter values should be given in pre-coalescent scaled units.